jgillula/paperless-ngx-postprocessor/README.md

 ## Getting Started

 The following instructions assume your Paperless-ngx instance is running using docker-compose.
 If you're running some other way, the following instructions should give you a general idea of what to do.
-If you still can't figure it out.
-File an issue and I'll write up some documentation.
+If you still can't figure it out, [file an issue](https://github.com/jgillula/paperless-ngx-postprocessor/issues/new) and I'll write up some documentation.
 (I just didn't want to write documentation nobody was going to use.)

 ### 0. Get the code

-First, clone the paperless-ngx-postprocessor repository wherever you would like the code to live:
+First, clone this paperless-ngx-postprocessor repository to the same host machine where your Paperless-ngx docker container is running.
 ```bash
 git clone https://github.com/jgillula/paperless-ngx-postprocessor.git
 ```